Sessional instructors (CUPE 4163)

 Professional development

-• Learning and Teaching Support and Innovation: The Learning and Teaching Support and Innovation is at the heart of UVic’s commitment to cultivate an extraordinary academic environment through supporting faculty, instructors and teaching assistants with professional development as well as fostering undergraduates’ academic success.
+• Learning, Teaching and Innovation: LTI is at the heart of UVic’s commitment to cultivate an extraordinary academic environment through supporting faculty, instructors and teaching assistants with professional development as well as fostering undergraduates’ academic success.

 Accommodation